glorysch/TwitterAnalysis/README.md

 # TwitterAnalysis

 This project was done for my final project in Big Data Platforms at The University of Chicago Master's of Analytics program.
-First, I subset 2TB+ of twitter user data by filtering it using Google Cloud Platforms to pull out data only pertaining to four schools of my choosing.
+<br/>First, I subset 2TB+ of twitter user data by filtering it using Google Cloud Platforms to pull out data only pertaining to four schools of my choosing.
 After subsetting the data I utilized Jupyter Notebooks on my local laptop to analyze the data.

 I utilized various packages in Python such as:<br/>